Jesús Castillo Jr.: Return to World Wrestling Council (2004–2009)

 Castillo made a return to WWC in 2006 and formed a tag team with Chris Joel, and has held the WWC World Tag Team Championship as a member of the Starr Corporation.
 He has formed a tag team with Rico Suave and formed "La Evolucion Hardcore" (or The Hardcore Evolution) due to the hardcore wrestling style of these two wrestlers.

 Late career (2009 – 2022)

 In November 2012, he wrestled in Puerto Rico's PRWA as he is the general manager of PRWA and the current PRWA World Heavyweight Champion, having defeated Joseph RPM in the finals.
-On April 2022, Castillo announced his retirement after 38 years being a fully active wrestler.
-His retirement match happened on April 9th at GZW's Accion Sin Limites, where he and Demolition X defeated Agente Bruno and El Profe.
+In April 2022, Castillo announced his retirement after 38 years being a fully active wrestler.
+His retirement match happened on April 9 at GZW's Accion Sin Limites, where he and Demolition X defeated Agente Bruno and El Profe.
 He once came out of retirement later in September to wrestle and defeat Joe Bravo at WWC's 49th Anniversary show.